Confidential Legal Memorandum

 Key Dates

-• Dec 1, 2019: Lawsuit filed against Live Nation
+• Dec 1, 2019: We filed our lawsuit against Live Nation

 • May 23, 2024: DOJ files antitrust suit against Live Nation